 Managing Tight Budgets

-* Tracking course attrition can yield significant savings for the department.
+- Tracking course attrition can yield significant savings for the department.
 In particular, it is helpful to track the typical first-week drop rate for each course section and use this information to reduce the number of empty seats in each class.
 No matter the cap on a course, empty seats represent wasted resources.
 If the chair knows how many students typically drop a class during the first week, it becomes possible to prevent any loss by adding that number of students above the cap.
-This can be done in a way that does not create extra work for faculty by telling students on the wait list to attend the class from day one so they can be added to the roster should space become available.
+No extra work for faculty, the wait list ensures students are told day one that a class is available.

 Tips for Managing the Department Budget

-* Remember that everything you do now lays a foundation for a donation in the future.
+- Remember that everything you do now lays a foundation for a gift in the future.
 The more time and energy you invest now, the more likely your plan will be a success.

 - There are always donors out there, including one or two big donors.
 The challenge is find them and help them understand why they should contribute to your department.